The Cost of Bad Data (+ How to Fix It)

 “Data is the oil of any marketing engine, and in order to create perpetual demand generation, data accuracy needs to be a top priority.
 Marketers must be ruthless and deliberate about data quality and standardization at point of entry”

 Are you a victim of bad data?
-Which tools or process did you use to update information and keep the database clean?
+Which tools or process did you use to update information and fix bad data?